sirdeniel/ARIMA/README.md

 ## Implementation Differences

-This C++ implementation uses Yule-Walker equations for AR parameter estimation followed by gradient descent for MA parameters, while Python's statsmodels uses maximum likelihood estimation (MLE) for joint parameter estimation.

-**Maximum Likelihood Estimation** finds the parameter values that make the observed data most likely by maximizing the likelihood function L(θ) = P(data | θ).
-For ARIMA models, MLE jointly estimates all parameters (AR coefficients, MA coefficients, and error variance) by assuming residuals follow a normal distribution and optimizing the log-likelihood using advanced numerical methods.
+In industry-standard implementations such as Python’s *statsmodels*, parameter estimation is typically done via **Maximum Likelihood Estimation (MLE)**.
+MLE jointly estimates all parameters (AR coefficients, MA coefficients, and error variance) by maximizing the likelihood function

-The two-step approach (Yule-Walker → gradient descent) versus joint MLE optimization leads to minute differences in results - typically within 1-3% - which is expected and normal behavior between implementations.
-Both methods are mathematically sound, with MLE being theoretically optimal for large samples while the sequential approach offers computational simplicity.
+\[
+L(\theta) = P(\text{data} \mid \theta),
+\]

+assuming residuals follow a normal distribution.
+This joint optimization advanced numerical solvers and careful handling of likelihood surfaces.

+I attempted solving it from a different angle:
+- **AR parameters** estimated via **Yule–Walker equations** (a closed-form system of linear equations based on autocovariances).
+- **MA parameters** estimated via **conditional least squares** using gradient descent with finite-difference gradients and regularization.

+This two-step approach optimizes computational simplicity.
+The results naturally differ slightly from MLE-based methods (typically within 1–3%), but remain mathematically sound and give a practical perspective on how ARIMA can be built up “from first principles.”

 ## Future Enhancements